ParulK-bhardwaj/String-Lib/README.md

 ## Contributing
-I welcome contributions from the community to improve and expand the functionality of stringi.
+I welcome contributions from the community to improve and expand the functionality of strinify.
 If you have any suggestions, bug reports, or feature requests, please don't hesitate to open an issue or submit a pull request on the GitHub repository.

 ###
 - The package is intended to be used for educational purposes only.